Google colab SSH connector

 - Uses your personal token (if you provided it) to setup the repository remote URL (this is useful so you don't have to worry about authentication during

 git push).
-If you clone a private repository without a personal token, you will be asked to put your password.
+If you clone a private repository without a personal token, you will be asked to put your password (This is only valid for Gitlab, as opposed to Github that recently disabled password authentication).

 - Checkout the branch of your preference